 2c. if the PCF had set the corresponding Policy Control Request Trigger set to "UE join to a multicast group" trigger" (as defined in clause 9.7), the SMF issues a SMF initiated SM Policy Association Modification (as defined in TS 23.502 [3] clause 4.16.5) reporting to the PCF the corresponding IP Multicast addressing information.

 3-4.
-When the UPF receives IP multicast packets from multicast server in IPTV network, the UPF select the PDU Session(s) where to transmit the multicast packets based on the multicast group, constructed in step 2 and fulfilling the FAR and QER rules described in clause 7.7.1.1.1.
+When the UPF receives IP multicast packets from the multicast server in IPTV network, the UPF selects the PDU Session(s) where to transmit the multicast packets based on the multicast group, constructed in step 2 and fulfilling the FAR and QER rules described in clause 7.7.1.1.1.

 NOTE: The interactions between STB and 5G-RG are specified in BBF TR-124 [5] and are not shown in figure 7.7.1.1-3.